ZakkaryV/typescript-hmr-playground/README.md

 ## Features
 * TS on server / client
-* ghetto HMR in the browser
+* rudimentary HMR: changes are reflected in the browser immediately upon save
-* server auto-restarts on changes
+* server hot-reloads on change
 * source maps in the browser

 ## Todos
-* make server code decent
 * extract common deps to root
-* make sourcemaps work properly
+* improve start time
+* hot-reloading for css files
+* html templating
 * test scaffolding
-* module bundling?